Classic Sausage Gravy for Biscuits and Gravy

 This recipe for classic sausage gravy only calls for a few ingredients and comes together quickly.
 Serve over fresh biscuits for a hearty, comforting meal of biscuits and gravy!

-A roux is simple a mixture of fat and flour that is cooked together and acts as a thickening agent.
-Rouxs are used for many different things in the culinary world and you can really use any fat to make one.
 For gravy, it usually makes sense to use the fat from the meat you are cooking to make the roux.
-If you’ve ever watched someone make gravy on Thanksgiving you may have noticed them collecting the juices from the roasting pan and letting the fat seperate to the top for make their gravy.
-However, sometimes if I need gravy in a pinch and for some reason don’t have any rendered fat from meat, I will just use butter.
-This is the exact same idea.
+If you’ve ever watched someone make gravy on Thanksgiving you may have noticed them collecting the juices from the roasting pan and letting the fat separate to the top to make their gravy.
+However, sometimes if I need gravy in a pinch and don’t have any rendered fat from meat, I will use butter.
+This is the same idea.

 Once the sausage is cooked through, sprinkle the flour over the sausage.

-Once your roux has cooked for several minutes, slowly stream in your cold liquid while stirring continuously.
-There should be brown bits on the bottom of you pan from cooking the sausage.
-These bits of browned food on the pan are called fond, and they are all flavor.
-While stirring in the milk, scrape up all those bits with your spoon to incorporate into the gravy.
-Once all of the liquid is added, the gravy is going to seem very thin.
-That is ok.
-As the liquid heats and combines with the roux, it will thicken into a luscious gravy.
+Once the roux has cooked for several minutes and the flour is absorbed, slowly stream in the milk while stirring continuously.
+There will be brown bits on the bottom of your pan from cooking the sausage.
+These bits of browned food on the pan are called fond, and are packed with flavor.
+While stirring in the milk, scrape up all the bits with your spoon to incorporate into the gravy.

-Step 3: Season and Serve!
+Season and Serve!

-You can definitely just go with the salt and pepper and be done with it!
-It will taste amazing!
-BUT I love to thow in a little fresh thyme right before serving as well.
-It just adds a little something that makes it feel even more comforting (if that is possible) and a little more gourmet.
-A touch of hot sauce is always a good choice too!
+Add the salt and pepper and stir to combine.
+This gravy alone is wonderfully delicious as is but I love to throw in a little fresh thyme right before serving.
+It adds a little something that makes it feel even more comforting (if that is possible) and a little more gourmet.

 Classic Sausage Gravy